Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You can prevent impaction entirely by taking the right precautions

 • Portion food correctly.
 You should always feed your beardie in bite-friendly bits.
 If food sections are too big, they won’t digest as easily.
-If you’re feeding your dragon live insects, you don’t have to section them apart, as they need to be wriggling and moving to stimulate their predatory instincts.
+If you’re feeding your dragon live insects, you don’t have to section them apart, as they need to be wiggling and moving to stimulate their predatory instincts.

 • Don’t put certain substrates in the enclosure.
 Avoid small, loose substrate types like sand, dirt, and gravel.
-Your beardie can’t break down these particles in their system, so it will cause the waste to bound up inside of their intestines, which can be life-threatening.
+Your beardie can’t break down these particles in their system, so it will cause the waste to bind up inside of their intestines, which can be life-threatening.

 • Monitor your bearded dragon’s bathroom habits.
 Bearded dragons can poop anywhere between 1-7 times per week.
 If you haven’t noticed any new droppings in the cage for over a week, you need to offer some relief.